ritchieking/d3-book/README.md

 ## The Example

 The book covers the fundamentals of D3 by teaching you how to make an interactive and animated bar chart.
-Want to take it for a spin?
-Click the screenshot below.
+Feel free to [take it for a spin](http://ritchiesking.com/book/chart/)!
 After reading _Visual Storytelling with D3_ you'll be able to build charts like this for the web, and much more.

 ----------------------------